Aawegg/Aawegg/README.md

 #### Background

-Ex-Turing AI evaluation team-lead — designed grading rubrics, spotted reward-hacking, and rewrote prompts that bumped agreement from "throw darts" to "actually scores reasoning".
+Turing AI evaluation team-lead — designed grading rubrics, spotted reward-hacking, and rewrote prompts that bumped agreement from "throw darts" to "actually scores reasoning".
 I care most about the boring half of agent work: making outputs measurable, falsifiable, and hard to fake.

 Hardware-friendly software is the other half. `nibblecore` is what happens when "make inference cheap on the laptop you already own" turns into a side quest.